PollyHannah/Phylogenomic-study/README.md

 6. If at any stage you spy something you think is an assembly or sequencing error in a genome, remove it from the analysis all-together.

 To save time, I didn't manually check every annotation for every genome.
 Head to the directory [`annotation_check`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/annotation_check) for information including; the annotations I manually checked for each genomes, how I decided which annotations I kept, edited or removed, a list of the annotations which I edited or removed, the genomes removed from my analysis due to assumed sequencing or assembly errors (and why), and how I processed proteome files to get them into a format ready for the next step of the pipeline.

-### Whole genome alignment
-It's not used in this pipeline, but if interested, I generated a whole genome alignment for all *Megalocytivirus pagrus1* genomes part of my analysis, using the program Mauve.
-The alignment can be found  in this repository called [`alignment_mpagrus1.fas`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_mpagrus1.fas).

 ## Part Two: Gene analysis
 This is where we take the freshly re-annotated sequences and identify a set of possibly orthologous genes with the help of OrthoFinder.